The following article is a guest post by Nicholas Rubright and our good friends at Dozmia.

 The key of a song has to do with its tonality.
 To keep things simple, songs in a major key usually have a happy sound, while songs with a minor key have a sad sound.

 A song’s key can have a positive or negative affect on our mood.
 Major key songs usually encourage a good, lighter mood, while minor key songs can encourage a more dismal mood.
 Choosing major key songs is often a better choice in a retail setting because it puts your customers in a positive mood, resulting in higher sales.

 Choosing music for your business can be time consuming, but it’s worth taking the time to get right.

-Most business owners don’t realize the importance of music in their stores and therefore don’t take the time to get the music right; but if you do take time to choose your music thoughtfully, you’ll have an advantage over your competitors.
+Most business owners don’t realize the importance of music in their retail stores and therefore don’t take the time to get the music right; but if you do take time to choose your music thoughtfully, you’ll have an advantage over your competitors.